Nick Cardy: Military and return to civilian life

 Cardy did World War II military service from 1943 to 1945, earning two Purple Hearts for wounds suffered as a tank driver in the armored cavalry.
 He began his Army career with the 66th Infantry Division, during which time he won a competition to design its patch, creating its snarling black panther logo.
 His art talent led to his being assigned an office job at division headquarters.
 This lasted, Cardy recalled in an interview, because a general who had seen Cardy's cartoons in an Officers Club had Cardy assigned to his own corps.
-As the artist tells it, the only opening was for a corporal in the motor pool, so Private Cardy was promoted and assigned to that duty.
+As the artist tells it, the only opening was for a corporal in the motor pool, so Cardy was promoted and assigned to that duty.
 This, he said, led in turn, upon his being shipped to the European theater, to Cardy's assignment as an assistant tank driver for the Third Armored Division, under General Courtney Hodges.
 Later, between the end of the war and his discharge, Cardy said he worked for the Army's Information and Education office in France.
 Cardy documented his time in the military in a series of intricate sketches and watercolors.

 Back in civilian life, Cardy begin doing advertising art as well as covers for crossword puzzle magazines and other periodicals.
 In 1950, he began drawing the black-and-white daily Tarzan comic strip of writer-artist Burne Hogarth.
 From 1952 to 1953, Cardy assisted Warren Tufts on Tufts' comic strip Casey Ruggles.